 Sports Betting Opportunities

-Some form of betting or the other takes place even in non regulated countries.
+Some form of betting or the other takes place even in non-regulated countries.
 In the Indian context, this example can be exemplified by the Indian Premier League scandal that revealed vast networks of underground betting circles.
-By not regularizing sports betting, governments are choosing to let go of large amounts of revenue.
+By not regularizing sports betting, governments are choosing to let go of large amounts of potential revenue.
 The Indian stance on sports betting is exemplary.
 Even China’s attitude towards betting on sports is similar.

 - Social stigma still remains a problem in the third world that is expected to be the driver of growth.
-Reports from South Africa point to the fact that gambling and wagering bets are not considered healthy.
+Reports from South Africa point to the fact that wagering bets are not considered healthy.
 South Africa has 250 bet shops compared to the 9000 in England despite the population of the two nations being identical.